Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 4. Get some Japanese currency from the many ATM machines around the airport.

-5. Even if you think you know, ask anyway at the Tokyo Tourist Information desk how to get to your hotel.
+5. At the Tokyo Tourist Information desk ask how to get to your hotel.
 I originally got my info from someone on Trip Advisor.
 They were wrong!
 The information desk was correct!

 6. Buy tickets for transportation from the airport to your hotel/hostel.

 For Narita, you have a number of budget options: 1.
-Narita Express (¥3190): buy tickets at the Japan Rail East Service Center office; 2. a Keisei train (¥1290 – 2670) at the Keisei Skyliner office; 3.
-Access Narita buses (¥1,000) if traveling by bus.
-Purchase tickets on the bus.
-Check here for information on departure location and times for the Access Narita bus.
+Narita Express (¥4,070): buy tickets at the Japan Rail East Service Center office; a good option if staying in Shinjuku 2. a Keisei train (¥2,570) at the Keisei Skyliner office; 3.
+Airport Bus TYO-NRT (¥1,300 – 2,600) if traveling by bus.
+Purchase tickets at the ticket sales counter from 9:00 – 22:00 or at the bus stop outside of those hours.

 For my trip, I flew into Narita and stayed in Asakusa.
 I took a Keisei train.
 Keisei trains have many lines.
 I took the Toei Asakusa Line from Narita to Asakusa station (¥1290; over 1 hour).
 Then I realized I had to walk 15 minutes to my hotel, the Wired Hotel.
 I was too tired to walk, so I got a taxi for ¥960.